The American Southwest

 Start of the Trail

-The path starts at 5,650 feet; the trailhead is along the entrance road into the mountains, just after the highpoint at Panther Pass, and before the steep winding descent into Chisos Basin.
-The round trip is 4.8 miles and there is a useful illustrated guide available at the carpark where the trail begins which lists 32 points of interest, mostly different types of plants and trees.
+The Lost Mine Trail starts at 5,650 feet; the trailhead is along the entrance road into the Chisos Mountains, just after the highpoint at Panther Pass, and before the steep winding descent into Chisos Basin.
+The trailhead is provided with a parking area that accommodates only around 16 vehicles so is often full.
+There is room for a few more cars at small pull-outs in either direction.

-There are several higher peaks around the end of the trail, including 7,535 feet Lost Mine Peak, at the far side of Pine Canyon to the north.
-Some of the rocks on the hillside opposite are quite colorful, hinting of hidden mineral wealth, and there are stories of a rich seam of gold being discovered in this area by Spanish settlers, then supposedly lost when all were killed by Indians.
+There are several higher peaks around the end of the trail, including 7,535 foot Lost Mine Peak, at the far side of Pine Canyon to the northeast, and Crown Mountain to the southeast.
+Some of the rocks on the hillside opposite are especially colorful, hinting of hidden mineral wealth, and there are stories of a rich seam of gold being discovered in this area by Spanish settlers, then supposedly lost when all were killed by Indians.
 The tale is unproven and no trace of such a mine in this area has ever been found.

 Lost Mine Trail - Similar Hikes